-Art Brokerage: Artist Kehinde Wiley was born in Los Angeles in 1977.
+Art Brokerage: Kehinde Wiley American Artist: b.
+1977.
+Kehinde Wiley was born in Los Angeles in 1977.
 He received his BFA in 1999 from the San Francisco Art Institute and graduated from Yale University School of Art two years later.
 Wiley is viewed as the modern-day heir to a long line of portraitists --Reynolds, Gainsborough, Titian, Tiepolo-- from whom he appropriates the symbols and visual language of heroism, power, and opulence in his realistic renderings of urban black men.
 While referencing specific old master paintings and fusing period elements-- French Rococo ornamentation, Islamic architecture, West African textile design-- into his portraits, the final works convey a very urban, contemporary aesthetic because of the subjects portrayed and their hip-hop influenced attire.
 Wiley succeeds in his intent to blur the boundaries between traditional and present-day modes of representation, as he says to "quote historical sources and position young black men within that field of power."